sciabarra/AgileSites/README.md

 # AgileWCS 0.3

-(this is the development branch - DO NOT use this until released documentation WON'T be pushed until the branch is stable and merged with the master)

-Agile Development framework for Oracle WebCenter Sites.
+This is an Agile Development framework for Oracle WebCenter Sites.

 The framework works with Fatwire 7.6, WCS 11g and 11gR1

-Demos require WCS 11gR1

-You need JSK 11gR1

-To start, copy build.sbt.dist in build.sbt and adapt to your path
+However sample sites can be imported  *ONLY* in WCS 11gR1
+(mostly because of bugs in previous versions of CSDT).

+See INSTALL.md for installation instructions.
+See DEVELOPMENT.md for development procedure.
+See CSDT.md for CSDT integration